 View Current

-Treasury Management procedure
+Treasury Management Procedure

 This is the current version of this document.
-To view historic versions or versions that have not yet come into effect, click on the Historic or Future version links in the navigation bar.
+To view historic versions, click the link in the document's navigation bar.

 Section 1 - Preamble

-(1) This Procedure is effective from 16 November 2023.
+(1) This Procedure is effective from 27 November 2024.

 Top of Page